 Rose Tremain’s bestselling novels have been published in thirty countries and have won many awards, including the Orange Prize (THE ROAD HOME, 2008); the Whitbread Novel of the Year (MUSIC & SILENCE); the James Tait Black Memorial Prize and the Prix Femina Etranger (SACRED COUNTRY).
 RESTORATION was short-listed for the Booker Prize in 1989 and made into a film in 1995.
 The sequel, MERIVEL, was published in 2012, with the Telegraph describing the character of Robert Merivel as ‘one of the great imaginative creations in English literature of the past fifty years’.
 Rose was made a CBE in 2007 and was appointed Chancellor of the University of East Anglia in 2013.

 Rose's most recent novel THE GUSTAV SONATA (May 2016) has just won the South Bank Sky Arts Literature Award.
-Previous awards and nominations for THE GUSTAV SONATA include the National Jewish Book Award, USA(fiction category); Walter Scott Prize 2017; was shortlisted for the Costa Novel Award (shortlist); Ondaatje Prize (shortlist); Baileys Prize (longlist).
+Previous awards and nominations for THE GUSTAV SONATA include the National Jewish Book Award, USA(fiction category); Walter Scott Prize (shortlist); Costa Novel Award (shortlist); Ondaatje Prize (shortlist); Baileys Prize (longlist).
 Buccaneer Media have optioned both THE GUSTAV SONATA and the much-loved THE ROAD HOME for tv adaptation, with Rose writing her own scripts for the latter.

 TRESPASS a visceral psychological thriller set in the Cevennes (2010) was longlisted for the Man Booker Prize 2010 and was a Richard and Judy Book Club Spring Choice for 2011.
 It is in development with Left Bank Pictures as a 3-parter for television, with Rose herself scripting.